MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 The examples below demonstrate this principle.
 The basic, unmarked order of constituents in a clause containing a transitive verb and an adjunct is verb-patient-agent-adjunct.

+    ??????? ????? ??? ??? ??? ??? ???
-    ???????            ?????     ??? ??? ???    ???
+    ???????            ?????     ??? ???    ??? ???    ???
-    PFV:P3SG:push:A3PL boat:A3PL PL  man LOC(?) river
+    PFV:P3SG:push:A3PL boat:A3PL PL  DEF.SG man LOC(?) river
-    'The men pushed their boat into the river'
+    'The men pushed their boat into a river'

-The agent may be fronted and precede the verb due to being topicalized or focused, and the adjunct by occur in any position between phrases, but the example above gives the most basic word order.
-The only ungrammatical ordering of the above would be verb-agent-patient.
+The agent may be fronted and precede the verb due to being topicalized or focused without any additional marking, and the adjunct by occur in any position between phrases, but the example above gives the most pragmatically neutral word order.

-    * ???    ???   ???????            ??? ??? ?????
-      LOC(?) river PFV:P3SG:push:A3PL PL  man boat:A3PL
-      Intended: 'Into the river the men pushed their boat'

 When the NP involving the boat is made heavier by modifying it with an adjective and a relative clause, it causes the agent to be fronted and appear before the verb, though the adjunct is only somewhat more likely to precede the heavy NP than before.

+    ??? ??? ??????? ????? ??? ??? ??????? ??? ???
     ???    ??? ???????            [?????     ??? ??? ???????]           ???    ???
-    PL  man PFV:P3SG:push:A3PL [boat:A3PL new REL PFV:P3SG:buy:A3PL] LOC(?) river
+    DEF.PL man PFV:P3SG:push:A3PL [boat:A3PL new REL PFV:P3SG:buy:A3PL] LOC(?) river
-    'The men pushed their new boat that they bought into the river'
+    'The men pushed their new boat that they bought into a river'

 When the relative clause above is especially heavy, containing adjuncts or its own relative clauses, the adjunct is fronted and appears before it.

+    ??? ??? ??????? ??? ??? ????? ??? ??? ??????? ??? ??? ??? ??? ?????????
-    ??? ??? ???????            ???    ???   [?????     ??? ??? ???????           ???    [???  ??? ?????????]]
+    ??? ??? ???????            ???    ???   [?????     ??? ??? ???????           ???    [???    ???  ??? ?????????]]
-    PL  man PFV:P3SG:push:A3PL LOC(?) river [boat:A3PL new REL PFV:P3SG:buy:A3PL LOC(?) [town REL P3SG:visit[:HAB(?)]:A3PL]]
+    PL  man PFV:P3SG:push:A3PL LOC(?) river [boat:A3PL new REL PFV:P3SG:buy:A3PL LOC(?)
+[DEF.SG town REL P3SG:visit:HAB:A3PL]]
-    'The men pushed into the river their new boat that they bought in the town that they often visit'
+    'The men pushed into a river their new boat that they bought in the town that they often visit'

-While the above examples happen to show this with a transitive verb, the same reordering can also be observed whenever any verb is followed by two or more explicit arguments or adjuncts.
+While the above examples happen to show this with a transitive verb, the same reordering can also be observed whenever any verb is followed by two or more overt arguments or adjuncts.
 Additionally, the non-pronominal agent is simply shifted to be before the verb in the above examples, but its position may also be shifted using the antipassive voice.

+    ??????? ??? ??? ??? ????? ??? ??? ??????? ??? ???
     ???????          ??? ??? ???  [?????     ??? ??? ???????]           ???    ???
-    PFV:P3PL:push:AP PL  man with [boat:A3PL new REL PFV:P3SG:buy:A3PL] LOC(?) river 'The men pushed their new boat that they bought into the river'
+    PFV:P3PL:push:AP PL  man with [boat:A3PL new REL PFV:P3SG:buy:A3PL] LOC(?) river 'The men pushed their new boat that they bought into a river'

 Of these two strategies, antipassivization is more pragmatically marked than just changing the order of the constituents.